performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 PCP Extensibility
 ~~~~~~~~~~~~~~~~~

-extensibilityPCPextensibilityPCP permits the integration of new
+PCP permits the integration of new
 performance metrics into the PMNS, the collection infrastructure, and
 the logging framework.
 The guiding principle is, “if it is important for
 monitoring system performance, and you can measure it, you can easily